 One of the last items to highlight in mixing is

 Tonal Balance Control 2

 You can bring in one track, or even a full folder of songs that you love to create a composite curve from, and Tonal Balance Control will give you the tonal spread and show you where the healthy energy regions are for you to be in.
 You can mix your track and make sure that your white line resides somewhere in the bounds of low, low-mid, high, etc.

 Geoff goes for bass heavy, because he finds it’s better for the mix.

 As you can see, Geoff’s white lines are within the bounds of the brackets in Tonal Balance Control.
 One way that he can ensure that he is in bounds is going to Ozone within Tonal Balance Control and trying to push the targets of the mix using small subtle mastering moves with the Equalizer.

-It’s possible to affect a lot of change across the mix by using Tonal Balance Control, matching and conforming to a target by talking to different plug-ins in the session like Ozone.
-Tonal Balance Control can also talk to Neutron, to Relay—all from the Tonal Balance Control reference suite.
-This ensures you are moving in the right direction and doing what serves the overall mix.
+It’s possible to affect a lot of change across the mix by using Tonal Balance Control, matching and conforming to a target by talking to different plug-ins in the session like

-In the Mastering Assistant he chooses the modern module, a medium intensity, since Datsunn’s mix is already very hot, and he sets the destination as streaming.
+In the Master Assistant he chooses the modern module, a medium intensity, since Datsunn’s mix is already very hot, and he sets the destination as streaming.
 He doesn’t have to push levels because the mix is already loud, so he really focuses on making sure the mix isn’t peaking.

 Here's what the final version sounds like: